-MasterChef returns for its ninth series with more fantastically talented amateur cooks who want to take a shot at lifting the coveted MasterChef Champion title.
+MasterChef returns for its ninth series, and a double bill tonight, with more fantastically talented amateur cooks who want to take a shot at lifting the coveted MasterChef Champion title.

 Out of the hundreds that auditioned, fifty amateur cooks are through to battle it out over five weeks of heats, producing some of the most inspiring as well as some of the most disastrous food ever seen on MasterChef.